-• Customer engagement
+• Customer protection

 The Issuer must ensure that its customers, particularly those that are vulnerable, are able to make well-informed decisions on how best to use the Issuer's financial services and understand that they are appropriately protected if something goes wrong.
-Poor customer outcomes can result from the failure to: (i) communicate fairly and clearly with customers; (ii) provide services in a timely and fair manner; and (iii) undertake appropriate activity to address customer detriment, including the adherence to regulatory and legal requirements on complaint handling.
+Poor customer outcomes can result from the failure to: (i) communicate fairly and clearly with customers; (ii) provide services in a timely and fair manner; (iii) handle and protect customer data appropriately; and (iv) undertake appropriate activity to address customer detriment, including the adherence to regulatory and legal requirements on complaint handling.
 The Issuer is at risk of financial loss and reputational damage as a result.